Admissions and Intake

 - You possess a recent psychological assessment for your child indicating the presence of a learning disability and average or above average cognitive reasoning*

 *Assessments are most often done by a school psychologist, a hospital psychologist or are arranged by parents with a private practitioner.
 We do not offer psychological assessments, but we can advise parents on how to arrange them.

 **Integra Learning Disabilities & Mental Health programs are available only to residents of Toronto, with the exception of Towhee Summer Residential Program, which accepts children and youth from throughout Ontario.
 For links to other agencies outside Toronto, please visit our Resources section.

-We regret that there is a waiting period for service but while you are waiting, we will inform you of workshops and parenting programs that may be of interest you.
+We regret that there may be a waiting period for service.
+While you are waiting, we will inform you of workshops and parenting programs that may be of interest you.
 Please view our Workshop Calendar for upcoming dates.

 Once your wait is over, you will be contacted about pre-clinic questionnaires and booking clinic appointments (see below for next steps).

 Interested in applying to the Towhee Summer Residential Program?
 Click here.

 Toronto, ON M5P 1B9